-

 After a few songs, the hosts went to a toy chest and pulled out some stuffed animals and started telling a story with them.
 I felt this joy deep down in me explode.
 This is what I was waiting for!

+Wow, this is so amazing, right guys?
 If it’s not obvious, I don’t usually get excited about stuffed animals.
 I was re-experiencing a feeling I had when I was very, very young.
 It felt different than the usual comforting feelings I get with nostalgia.
 With nostalgia, it’s like remembering how you used to feel.
 Like looking at your past self through a dirty telescope and smiling at how you were enjoying yourself.
 This feeling was more intense, more immediate.
 I was right back there living the joy of watching some stuffed characters crudely act out a dumb story.

 I’ve been trying to connect with my early childhood.
 Mining my distant memories for anything of value for self-discovery.
 I’ve come to find that as we grow up and become further integrated into society, our mimetic desires are stoked and our natural interests are corrupted.
 I need to get back to the basics, identifying those things that made me come alive as a child.
 Those interests tend to be the most pure, the most true to myself.